MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/New-MgBetaTeamChannel.md

 This is the name that appears to the user in Microsoft Teams.
 You can add a maximum of 200 members when you create a private channel.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgTeamChannel](/powershell/module/Microsoft.Graph.Teams/New-MgTeamChannel?view=graph-powershell-1.0)

 ## SYNTAX